-How to Convert HEIF Images to JPEG on Mac
+How to Convert HEIF Images to JPG on Mac

 To give you some background, HEIF (format) is a fairly new adoption in Apple’s ecosystem that started with the rollout of iOS 11, and soon, got picked up by Google with Android P. Due to this wide adoption throughout the entire smartphone ecosystem, Microsoft had to step in and offer support for HEIF and HEVC files on its platform.
 So now, you can enable support and open HEIF and HEVC files on Windows 10.
 However, if you happen to be a macOS user and want a way to convert HEIF images to JPEG, here’s how using Automator.